CarolinaSampaio8/Caro-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
- Hi, I'm an Industrial and Management 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿 from Faculdade de Engenharia da Universidade do Porto (𝗙𝗘𝗨𝗣) currently working at 𝗔𝗺𝗮𝘇𝗼𝗻,  world’s largest online marketplace as Business Analyst I. Currently working at  **Amazon Logistics package fulfillment optimization** team.
+ Hi, I'm an Industrial and Management 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿 from Faculdade de Engenharia da Universidade do Porto (𝗙𝗘𝗨𝗣) currently working at 𝗔𝗺𝗮𝘇𝗼𝗻,  world’s largest online marketplace as Business Analyst II.
+Currently working at  **Amazon Logistics package fulfillment optimization** team.
 The team's mission is to constantly build new system’s learnings and insights and to propose new processes and best practices to the AMZL EU wider volume planning team, all year-round; on behalf of the customer.